 - Elderly individuals with weakened bone.

-These are skilled, gentle precise passive movement of a joint either within or beyond its active range of motion (or physiological limits).
+These are skilled, gentle precise passive movements of a joint either within or beyond its active range of motion (or physiological limits).
 This is often accompanied by an audible ‘crack’.

-We at pain free physiotherapy clinic are specialized in treating hypomobile joints post-fracture or post immobilization.
-Any flexible positional faults or movement restriction of spine or other joints can be effectively treated post careful evaluation.
+We at the pain-free physiotherapy clinic are specialized in treating hypomobile joints post-fracture or post immobilization.
+Any flexible positional faults or movement restriction of the spine or other joints can be effectively treated post careful evaluation.
 Contact us to get free from movement restriction.

 Various manual joint mobilization techniques used are mentioned and discussed briefly under Manual Therapy.